-- VMware Horizon[®] 7.1

 - VMware vSphere hypervisor 6.5

 - VMware vSphere management

+- VMware Horizon® 7.1

-- Login VSI® (for simulating real-world VDI workloads)
+- Login VSITM (for simulating real-world VDI workloads)

-- Microsoft Windows Server[®] 2016 and Windows 7
+- Microsoft Windows Server® 2016 and Microsoft Windows® 7

-All software components were updated to the most currently available patch level for the tests.
+All software components were updated to the most currently available patch levels for the tests.

-3.2.2 VMware vSphere host
+3.2.1 VMware vSphere host

-VMware vSphere is the top enterprise virtualization platform used for building VDI and cloud infrastructures.
+VMware vSphere is one of the top enterprise virtualization platforms used for building VDI and cloud infrastructures.
 VMware vSphere includes three major layers: virtualization, management, and interface.
 The virtualization layer includes infrastructure and application services.
 The management layer is central for configuring, provisioning, and managing virtualized environments.
 The interface layer includes the vSphere client and the vSphere web client.

-Throughout the solution, all VMware and Microsoft best practices and prerequisites for core services are adhered to (for example, NTP, DNS, and Microsoft Active Directory[®]).
+Throughout the solution, all VMware and Microsoft best practices and prerequisites for core services are adhered to (for example, NTP, DNS, and Microsoft Active Directory®).
 The vCenter servers used in the solution are VMware vCenter Server Appliances v6.5.
 All hosts were running vSphere 6.5.

-3.2.3 VMware Horizon 7.1
+3.2.2 VMware Horizon 7.1